Search Knowledge Base by Keyword

 - have shareholders who are individuals, estates or exempt organizations, and not have any non-resident alien shareholders, and

 There some other devils in the details, but 99% of the LLCs, partnerships and C Corps out there qualify for an S Corp election.

 If you do not have an entity already in place, there are organizations that sell shelf businesses.
 Note the word shelf- not shell.
-These shelf businesses have EINs, file tax returns and all their history sits on a shelf hence the name shelf company.
+These shelf businesses, with an f, have EINs and file tax returns, and all their history sits on a shelf hence the name shelf company.
 How this works is beyond our book and usually requires a conversation.
 In other words, it gets a bit hairy.

 Late S Corp Election, Oops